kr/beanstalk.go/Readme.md

 ## Overview

-To open a connection and the default tube, do
+To open a connection, do

-    c, err := beanstalk.Dial("localhost:11300")
+    conn, err := beanstalk.Dial("localhost:11300")

 This package provides a simple, blocking interface.
+Go makes it easy to add asynchrony if you want.

-To submit a job and get its id, do
+**Common Case:** To submit a job and get its id, do

-    id, err := c.Put(...)
+    id, err := conn.Put(...)

-If you don't care about the id, no need to wait around:
+**Fire and Forget:** If you don't care about the id, no need to wait around:

-    go c.Put(...)
+    go conn.Put(...)

-If you don't want to wait but still need the id, it's still easy:
+**Full Asynchrony:** If you don't want to wait but still need the id, it's still easy:

     go func() {
-      id, err := c.Put(...)
+      id, err := conn.Put(...)
     }()

 ## Complete Example